matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 The modern software equivalent is **Continuous Delivery**, supported by **Trunk-Based Development**, automated testing, and fast deployment pipelines. **Continuous Delivery** approximates one-piece flow by reducing batch sizes, shortening feedback loops, and ensuring that each change can move smoothly into production without accumulating [Inventory](#inventory).

 In a high-flow system, a single commit can be built, tested, and deployed within minutes.
-This is the closest practical expression of the same principle: work should move continuously, without queueing, batching, or delay.
+This is the closest practical expression of the same principle: work should move continuously, without queueing, batching, or [Waiting](#waiting).

 ### Tracing the Root Cause